Chris56974/Pethreon/README.md

 ### I fought the scrollbar and the scrollbar won

-It's common to use 62.5% for the root font size and then rem for all the other font-sizes.
-This lets the user choose their own preferred font-size, while still keeping the same proportions in the overall layout.
-However, I didn't want to do this because I didn't want the user to be able to scroll the page.
-If they preferred a really large default font-size, that could push my content outside of the screen and create scrollbars.
-I didn't want this to happen because I thought it would look janky if my decorative circles (which are positioned relative to the screen) moved together with the scrollbar.
-I also wanted my website to look like a mobile app and not like a website (PWA).
-However, I found it too cumbersome to not include scrollbars at certain screen sizes.
-It found that it would take too many media queries that would make my CSS less readable/maintainable.
-It was easy to set my content equal to viewport units, but my text would break everytime the text wrapped around when the viewport width increased/decreased.
+I originally didn't want to use rem units for any of my font-size because I didn't want my app to have scrollbars in the overall layout (they could set a font-size so big that it would push my content off screen and create scrollbars).
+I didn't want scrollbars because I wanted my webapp to fit on all on one page and have it to look like a mobile app (PWA).
+I also positioned my circles relative to the screen, and I thought it would look janky if my decorative circles moved together with the scrollbar.
+However, I found it too cumbersome to avoid scrollbars because I had dynamic text content.
+It would wrap differently depending on which message they got and it was tought to find a responsive font-size that made sense.
+There were too many media queries which was hard to maintain and read.

-I think I could've handled my decorative circles differently to make things easier too.
-One cool thing I learned along the way, is that you can't zoom in/out on any text that's been sized with viewport units.
-Thankfully, [calc(vw + 1em) or clamp(vw + 1em) fixes this issue](https://www.youtube.com/watch?v=wARbgs5Fmuw).
+One cool thing I learned along the way though, is that you can't zoom in/out on any text that's been sized with viewport units.
+You can use[calc(vw + 1em) or clamp(vw + 1em)](https://www.youtube.com/watch?v=wARbgs5Fmuw) though and it will work.
 I also learned how nice it is to use CSS variables for responsive design.

 ### I'm learning a lot about components

-When I started this project, I used to think components were mostly for reuse (and for getting rid of DRY code).
+When I started this project, I used to think components were mostly for reusing stuff (eliminating DRY code).
 But I think I underestimated how effective they are at making code more readable.
 I looked at other projects, and it seems like they would break things down into components even if they never intended to reuse them.
+I think there were a couple times where I would avoid making components, because I didn't want to nest them that much (I think it adds more complexity and slows down performance).

-I think the advantage here is that it's easy to swap things out and change functionality.
-I also noticed that a lot of projects will define media queries inside the components themselves.
-I wasn't a fan of this originally, because I thought it would make them less reusable (different pages could have different breakpoints/requirements) and I didn't like clicking between multiple different files to make tweaks for the same responsive layout.
-But I think I'm overestimating the difficulties here, so for my next project I'm going to try this instead.
+When looking at other projects, I also noticed that they defined media queries inside of components and not in the container that defined the overall layout.
+I wasn't a fan of this originally, because I thought it would make components less reusable (different pages could have different breakpoints/requirements) and I didn't like clicking between multiple different files to make tweaks.
+Maybe this was a problem with how I built my components (needed more inherit? more responsive units?).
+For my next project, I'm going to try and take this approach instead.

-Some of the other things I ran into when developing, was that CSS doesn't mesh quite as nicely with components as I'd like.
-If I wanted to make a component reusable, I would have to make sure it didn't have any default margins because then the component would look out of place wherever I placed it.
-So I had to add margins later, but I didn't like my options for doing so.
-One option was to bloat my JSX in some way, either by littering it with Spacer components (which is not semantic) or by passing in additional style props.
-Passing in additional style props is alright, but for smaller components that don't have many styles it feels like it defeats the whole purpose.
-If I'm passing in my own styles into a component then it feels like I could've just used an element instead.
-Another option, which is probably not a good idea, was to select the React component in CSS by selecting its _underlying_ root element (using something like "first-child"), but it would break whenever I moved the component somewhere else or changed its underlying HTML element.
+I also felt a couple times that CSS didn't mesh as nicely with components (or React) as I'd like.
+I think CSS has an "imperative" feel that clashes a bit with React's "declarative" code-style.
+For example, framer-motion is a declarative framework that handles animations for you and you're not really supposed to write CSS outside of motion components.
+However, once you get particular about the type of animation you want to see, it tends to rely more on CSS and doesn't feel that declarative anymore (even though you can get a lot of mileage out of easing functions and stuff).

+Another instance of CSS not meshing as nicely as I'd liked was was when I when I tried to create reusable components.
+I had to be careful of adding default margins because then it could look out of place depending on where I put it.
+My options for adding margins kind of sucked.
+I could've bloated my JSX with Spacer components (un-semantic divs), or I could've selected the underlying HTML element of that react component via "first-child" using css (which would break whenever I changed or moved it).
+The best option I found was to pass in additional style props which seemed overkill sometimes.

 ### A wireframe AND a prototype is probably a good idea